-By 2021 the Forrestfield-Airport Link is expected to generate 20,000 passenger trips on the suburban rail network every day – increasing to 29,000 daily by 2031.
-In addition to providing strategically located stations at Belmont, Airport Central and Forrestfield, the new train line will:
+By 2022 the Forrestfield-Airport Link is expected to generate 20,000 passenger trips on the suburban rail network every day – increasing to 29,000 daily by 2032.
+In addition to providing strategically located stations at Redcliffe, Airport Central and High Wycombe, the new train line will:

 - Create additional rail capacity on the Midland Line in the inner suburbs of Perth, where demand is expected to exceed current supply in the near future.

 - Provide a viable alternative to car travel between the eastern suburbs and Perth – alleviating road traffic, easing congestion and reducing travel times for people living and working in the region.

 - Enable continued growth of Perth Airport as a nationally important centre of employment, commerce and international trade.

 - Encourage domestic and international tourism with improved access between Perth Airport and the city.